maxxiimo/the-front-end-manifesto/mobile-foundation.md

 >
 > I hope I didn't hurt your feelings but seriously, you're approaching this in the wrong way.

 Ha ha!
 Something to keep in mind.
-I like this thinking, and i also like the examples given:
+I like this thinking, and I also like the examples given:

-[media queries for common device breakpoints][breakpoints]
+- [media queries for common device breakpoints][breakpoints]

+Why don't we grab a few and begin.
+We can always change them when the design dictates that we should.

 ##### @media Rules